Chow-Witt rings of classifying spaces for symplectic and special linear groups: H(BSLn,I) : statement of the theorem

 \item There is a cartesian square of graded $\op{GW}(F)$-algebras

-The right vertical morphism is the natural reduction mod $2$ restricted to $\ker\delta$, and the lower horizontal morphism is the reduction morphism described in Theorem~\ref{thm:slnin}.
-The Chow--Witt theoretic Euler class satisfies $\op{e}_n=(\op{e}_n,\op{c}_n)$.
+The right vertical morphism is the natural reduction mod $2$ restricted to $\ker\partial$, and the lower horizontal morphism is the reduction morphism described in Theorem~\ref{thm:slnin}.
+The Chow--Witt-theoretic Euler class satisfies $\op{e}_n=(\op{e}_n,\op{c}_n)$.
 For the Chow--Witt-theoretic Pontryagin classes, we have

-where the odd Pontryagin classes in $\mathbf{I}$-cohomology are torsion and satisfy $\op{p}_{2i+1}=\beta(\overline{\op{c}}_{2i}\overline{\op{c}}_{2i+1})$.
+where the odd Pontryagin classes in $\mathbf{I}$-cohomology are $\op{I}(F)$-torsion and satisfy $\op{p}_{2i+1}=\beta(\overline{\op{c}}_{2i}\overline{\op{c}}_{2i+1})$.

 \end{enumerate} \end{theorem}